A Discrete Proof of The General Jordan-Schoenflies Theorem: Properties of the Gradual Variation of Discrete Manifolds

-In this subsection, we show specific examples and methods that can move a discrete curve (or a submanifold) in a $k$-cell.
+In this subsection, we discuss gradually varied deformation of curves and manifolds in a single discrete $k$-cell.
+We also show specific examples and methods that can move a discrete curve (or a submanifold) in a $k$-cell.
 We are especially interested in moving a $(k-2)$-manifold on the boundary of a discrete $k$-cell, called a $(k-1)$-cycle.
-This move is a minimal gradually varied move.
+This move is a minimal gradually-varied move.
 We also note that, as we discussed in Section 2, the boundary of a $k$-cell is always a $(k-1)$-cycle that is homeomorphic to a $(k-1)$-sphere.
-In addition, such a homeomorphism is also constructive.
+Such homeomorphism is also constructive.

 We first look at two examples.
 In these two examples, we move a curve along the partial boundary of a 3-cell (passing one 2-cell at a time).
 This partial boundary of a 3-cell was created by removing a 2-cell from the boundary of the 3-cell.
 We need to use this special construction in the following section.